security-pride/Cybersquatting-NFT/README.md

 The files **`NFTTokenURI.csv`**, **`NFTTransfer.csv`**, and **`MarketTrade.csv`** contain extensive data that exceeds GitHub’s storage limit.
 Therefore, each of these files includes only a subset of 10,000 entries to ensure accessibility within the platform’s constraints.

-**Nevertheless, if reviewers require access to the full dataset during the review process, we will make the requested subset available in the rebuttal phase.**